hanlun0804/habit-hero/README.md

 You create a habit by pressing the "Add habit" button on the main screen.
 Here you fill out the necessary information.
 The data is stored locally, in a database.
 Every day, the app checks the habits that should be performed that day.
 This is shown by pressing the "See today's tasks button".
 To delete a habit, press "Manage habits", and then press x on the habits you want to delete.

 ## Privacy Policy
-This Privacy Policy governs the manner in which the Habit Hero app collects, uses, and maintains information collected from users of the Habit App.
+This Privacy Policy governs the manner in which the Habit Hero app collects, uses, and maintains information collected from users of the Habit Hero app.
 All data is stored locally.
 The Habit Hero app does not collect any personal information or data its users.

 ### Information Collection, Data Usage and Purpose
 The data that is collected is used for the application's logic, and is needed to run as intended.
 This includes adding habits and displaying them at the correct time.
 This information is not gathered, and no data is transmitted by the app.